-The spectrum is derived from multiple images taken of light passed through the Michelson Interferometer, with the length of one of the interferometer's two light-paths deliberately tweaked between each snapshot (a type of apodization), so in each image, interference affects Wavelengths in a different manner.
-Then the spectrum of each pixel is teased out of the set of Intensity values collected for that pixel, each value for that pixel reflecting the result of interference on the wavelengths present, the degree of interference also depending upon wavelength.
+The spectrum is derived from multiple images taken of light passed through the Michelson interferometer, with the length of one of the interferometer's two light-paths deliberately tweaked between each snapshot (a type of apodization), so in each image, interference affects wavelengths in a different manner.
+Then the spectrum of each pixel is teased out of the set of intensity values collected for that pixel, each value for that pixel reflecting the result of interference on the wavelengths present, the degree of interference also depending upon wavelength.
 Considering two or more snapshots, not just any spectra could produce the measured values, and with enough snapshots, a reliable approximation of the spectrum can be calculated.
 Beyond that, the more snapshots, the better.
-The instrument typically applies the interference to an image that has been passed through a Collimator, with the collimated, interfered image focused on a CCD.
+The instrument typically applies the interference to an image that has been passed through a collimator, with the collimated, interfered image focused on a CCD.

-As far as I can make out, information about the relative distances of the two light-paths is acquired by passing a beam of light with a known spectrum (likely a laser) through the instrument and incorporating that information into the post-processing.
+My guess is information about the relative distances of the two light-paths is acquired by passing a beam of light with a known spectrum (likely a laser) through the instrument and incorporating that information into the post-processing.